Tuesday, July 14, 2015

 Confused by Wolf’s reply, Pamela put her hand on Don’s shoulder.
 “Don, are you all right?”

 His usual joviality had flown out the window.
 “The watch I gave the old woman was my older brother’s, a tail gunner during the war.
-His plane crashed over Germany, his body never recovered.
+His plane crashed over Germany, and his body never recovered.
 We were close, and I never told him goodbye when he left to go overseas.”

 Pamela started to comment.
 Caught instead between reality and a dusty desert road, she reclined against the bouncing seat of the Land Rover.
 With his arm around Julie, Raymond gazed at the sky.
 As he did, a shooting star lighted the darkness before disappearing forever behind a distant mesa.